knjname/docker-jenkins/README.md

 ### Directory layout

 /jenkins/bin
-: Contains JAR and run.sh script.
+: Contains jenkins.war and run.sh script.
 /jenkins/logs
 : Contains logs.
 To persist, you can use like ``` -v /var/log/my_jenkins:/jenkins/logs ```.
 /jenkins/home